Andrew McCallum

-Andrew McCallum is a professor in the computer science department at University of Massachusetts Amherst.
+Andrew McCallum is an American professor in the computer science department at University of Massachusetts Amherst.
 His primary specialties are in machine learning, natural language processing, information extraction, information integration, and social network analysis.

 Career

 McCallum graduated summa cum laude from Dartmouth College in 1989.
-He completed his Ph.D. at University of Rochester in 1995 under the supervision of Dana H. Ballard.
-He was then a postdoctoral fellow, working with Sebastian Thrun and Tom M. Mitchell at Carnegie Mellon University.
-From 1998 to 2000 he was a Research Scientist and Research Coordinator at Justsystem Pittsburgh Research Center.
-From 2000 to 2002 was Vice President of Research and Development at WhizBang Labs, and Director of its Pittsburgh office.
-Since 2002, he worked as a professor of computer science at the University of Massachusetts Amherst.
+He completed his Ph.D. at the University of Rochester in 1995 under the supervision of Dana H. Ballard.
+McCallum was then a postdoctoral fellow, working with Sebastian Thrun and Tom M. Mitchell at Carnegie Mellon University.
+From 1998 to 2000, he was a Research Scientist and Research Coordinator at Justsystem Pittsburgh Research Center.
+From 2000 to 2002, he was Vice President of Research and Development at WhizBang Labs, and Director of its Pittsburgh office.
+Since 2002, he has worked as a professor of computer science at the University of Massachusetts Amherst.
 In 2020, he also joined Google as a part-time research scientist.

 He was elected as a fellow of the Association for the Advancement of Artificial Intelligence in 2009, and as an Association for Computing Machinery in 2017.
-From 2014 to 2017 he was the President of International Machine Learning Society (IMLS), which organizes the International Conference on Machine Learning.
+From 2014 to 2017, he was the President of International Machine Learning Society (IMLS), which organizes the International Conference on Machine Learning.
 He is also the director of the Center for Data Science at UMass, leading a new partnership with the Chan and Zuckerberg Initiative.
 In 2018, the initiative made an initial grant of 5.5 million to the center, supporting research to facilitate new ways for scientists to explore and discover research articles.